blynkkk/docs/glossary.md

 `Blynk.Console` - a web application to configure devices, manage users, organizations...

-`Blynk.App` - a mobile app available for iOS and Android
+`Blynk.Apps` - a mobile app available for iOS and Android

 `Blynk.Air` - a Blynk Service that manages firmware-over-the-air updates.